cloudfoundry-community/autosleep/README.md

 You can check the [specification proposal here] (https://docs.google.com/document/d/1tMhIBX3tw7kPEOMCzKhUgmtmr26GVxyXwUTwMO71THI/).

 ### What's already working:
+For now we provide a [service broker] (https://docs.cloudfoundry.org/services/managing-service-brokers.html) which instances will:
+* automatically bind applications in space (according to a regexp).
-For now we provide a [service broker] (https://docs.cloudfoundry.org/services/managing-service-brokers.html) which instances will watch any bound application, detect inactivity (based on **https logs** and **redeploy/restart events**) and stop the application if needed.
+* watch every bound application, detect inactivity (based on **https logs** and **redeploy/restart events**) and stop the application if needed.

 Download [latest release] (https://github.com/Orange-OpenSource/autosleep/releases/) if you want to have a try.

 ### What we are working on:
-* "opt-out" mode: applications are automatically bound to the service, according to a regexp.
-* Automatic restart on incoming HTTP trafic
+* automatic restart on incoming HTTP trafic

 # How to use
 We suppose that you've already published the service broker in your market place.
 If you need help on that check [how to publish service broker](doc/publish.md).